Shabbat Dinner

 Post-Meal Prayer / Prayer for Children (Oldest to Youngest)

-For sons: “May you be like Ephraim and Menassah…”
+For sons: (Opening words of blessing) “May you be like Ephraim and Menassah…”

-For daughters: “May you be like Sarah, Rebecca, Rachel, and Leah…”
+For daughters: (Opening words of blessing) “May you be like Sarah, Rebecca, Rachel, and Leah…”

 Speak special blessings over each child (things you’re grateful for, things you see in their character, and things you desire for their life)

-Prayer over the children: Conclude with… “The Lord bless you and keep you; the Lord make his face shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace.”
+Prayer over the children: Conclude with the Priestly Blessing: “The Lord bless you and keep you; the Lord make his face shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace.”
 (Numbers 6:24-26)

 Time of Singing and Dancing